pabloolvr/Ouclos/README.md

 ## Source comments
 The source code of the project is consisted of two parts, frontend and backend.
 ### Frontend
 The frontend part contains all files related to the visual part of the system.
-It has a global ```index.css``` file
+It has a global ```index.css``` file, responsible for all the website styling and a ```store.css``` file, which is the redux store, responsible to hold the current application state inside of it.
+Inside the frontend part there are two directories, ```public```, which basically stores images used in the application and ```src```, which stores all the source code of the application, divided into the following directories:
+ -
 ### Backend

 ## Test plan